department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 Teams that have an active ATO should review it to understand the implications of integrating with other systems.

-**For non-LHDI clients**:
+**For Teams without an ATO**

+For clients that are not LHDI tenants:

-ATO is evaluated once eMASS system registration has been completed and approved.
+- ATO is evaluated once eMASS system registration has been completed and approved.
 Teams that do not have an active ATO should begin the process as early as possible in the Enterprise Event Bus integration process.

-**For new LHDI clients**:
+For clients that are LHDI tenants:

-For new teams within the Lighthouse Delivery Infrastructure, please consult your LHDI Enablement Liaison to begin the ATO process.
+- Teams within the Lighthouse Delivery Infrastructure should consult their LHDI Enablement Liaison to begin the ATO process.

 ## Consumers of BIP-sourced Events